suguuss/suguuss.github.io/_posts/2023-02-20-videoprocessing.md

 end HDMI_TX;
 ```

 The architecture of the controller is made of 3 processes.
 One for the vertical sync, one for the horizontal sync and one for the data.
-When testing the driver, the data was either a full color or some random patterns.
+When testing the driver, the data was either a full color or some random patterns based on the value of the counters.

 ```vhdl
 architecture behavioral of HDMI_TX is